Altinn/altinn-studio-docs/content/app/development/configuration/authorization/_index.en.md

 ## Obligation

 The obligation part is used to define information that should be used by PEP.
+The required authentication level is set to 2 by default.
+This is done as an obligation in the XACML Policy file.

+If the required authentication level is set to 4, you must define that the service owner can interact with it through level 3 authentification for Maskinporten.
+This is because Maskinporten is defined as level 3.
+See the rule library for examples.

+Example with authentication level 2

 ```xml {linenos=false,hl_lines=[4]}
 <xacml:ObligationExpressions>